proboscis/pinjected/README.md

 This makes it hard to reuse the code, and makes it hard to change the structure of the code too.
 Also, simple testing becomes hard because you need to write a object creation code with its configuration file for each component you want to test.

 # The Solution
-Pinject-Design solves this problem by providing a way to create a final object without passing a configuration object to each object creation function.
+Pinjected solves this problem by providing a way to create a final object without passing a configuration object to each object creation function.
 Instead, this library will automatically create all the dependencies and compose them to create the final object following the dependency graph.
 The only thing you need to do is to define a dependency graph and a way to create each object.
 This library will take care of the rest.